 As shown in Method 2 of Scenario 1, you can easily drag the strings to the D5:D15 cells holding right-click.

 Therefore, you’ll get the frozen random name after choosing the Copy Here as Values Only option.

 Read More: How to Lock Rows in Excel When Scrolling

 Similarly, you may change the calculation option from Automatic to Manual as discussed in Method 3 of Scenario 1.

 After copy-pasting the random strings from column C to D, you’ll get the following output.

-Read More: How to Make a Random Selection from List Without Repetition in Excel
+Read More: How to Freeze Top 3 Rows in Excel

 That’s the end of today’s session.
 Surely, I believe from now you can freeze random selection in Excel effectively.
 If you find this article fruitful, don’t forget to share it in your community.
 Anyway, if you have any queries or recommendations, please share them in the comments section below.